J-sephB-lt-n/knowledge-base/obsidian-vault/My personal python AGENTS.md.md

 - Aim for high cohesion within modules and low coupling between them.
 - Unless you are only providing a single argument and it is obvious what that argument is, always use named arguments when calling a function.
 - Very long `.py` scripts are a code smell.
 Over 500 lines is a warning, but generally still ok if there is a good reason.
 Python scripts over 1000 lines require a strong justification.
 Obviously, one expects HTML, template files, data files like CSV etc. to be very long.
+- Code should not be platform-specific e.g. filepaths should use `Path(...)` from `pathlib` not windows path strings.
 ## Python Error Handling
 - Exceptions are an important signal and should not be thoughtlessly suppressed.
 - Unexpected program behaviour must raise an exception (don't try to catch developer mistakes with error-handling code).
 - A bare try/except may only be used at the topmost end-user-facing level of the application (if at all).
 All other exceptions must bubble up.

 ## User Inputs
-- User inputs should always be
+- User inputs should always be assumed to be malicious.

 ## References
 * https://realpython.com/python-code-quality/